 And while you might be able to waive a yearly electric boiler service, this might not be the best idea if it stores up later maintenance and replacement issues.

 Which is the cheaper option?

 Electric boilers are typically more expensive to run than gas boilers, potentially around 3-4 times more.

 Usually, non-electric forms of heating are much friendlier to your pocket, but they aren’t always better for the planet.

 Smart meters can help you see where your money is being spent and how you can cut back and develop better energy budgeting habits, whilst reducing your carbon footprint.

 Electric vs gas boilers: which is better for the environment?

-Home heating accounts for 14% of all UK emissions*.
-Going electric is one way to combat this and, with the UK committed to becoming carbon neutral, many households are already reconsidering dependence on fossil fuel boilers.
+Going electric is one way to combat emissions from your heating and, with the UK committed to becoming carbon neutral, many households are already reconsidering dependence on fossil fuel boilers.

 Alternatives to gas boilers: what else is available?

 Aside from gas and electric boilers, there are many alternative heating systems for your home, including: